RaulMandujano/RaulPage/_posts/2021-2-13-typescript.md

 # What is TypeScript?

-TypeScript is a language programmed by Microsoft, the language is based on a language similar to Javascript but easy to read and find debugging.
+TypeScript works directly as a JavaScript variable, it is a language programmed by Microsoft, the language is based on a language similar to Javascript but easy to read and find debugging.
+It can be used in the same way as JavaScript, on the front end and the back end.

 # How does TypeScript help developers?
 Why is it a tool worth considering?